khawkins98/PDF-A-go-go/README.md

 You can see this in action in the [HTML download example](//khawkins98.github.io/PDF-A-go-go/html-download-example.html).

 ## Performance Monitoring

-PDF-A-go-go includes a debug mode that provides detailed performance metrics for PDF loading and rendering.
+PDF-A-go-go includes a debug mode that provides performance metrics for PDF loading and rendering.
 To enable debug mode, add the `data-debug="true"` attribute to your container:

 ```html
 <div class="pdfagogo-container"